pucelle/lupos/README.md

 		- `endTrack`: end capturing dependencies.
 		- `untrack(callback)`: remove all dependencies of a refresh callback.
 		- `trackGet`: when doing property getting, add a dependency.
-		- `trackSet`: when doing setting property, notify the dependency is changed.
+		- `trackSet`: when doing setting property, notify the dependency get changed.
 		- `trackGetDeeply`: when need to track all properties and descendant properties of an object recursively of an object as dependency.
 Like `JSON.stringify(...)`.
 		- `proxyOf`: proxy an object or an array, map or set (not weak map or weak set), and all the descendant properties of them.
 It's the final way of observing when other ways fail.